 Dropping the tools on the ground, the farmer suggested, “You better get started if you want to finish by the end of the day.”

 This was not Loric’s idea of a respectable job; he had his sights set on becoming a soldier like his brother Valcat.
 Most young men in the Kingdom of Oberon wanted to be a Calliston Warrior in the City of Caddoan.
 Caddoan was the main capital of Oberon and in the centre of its bustling city stood a large castle.
 The castle was the city’s main focal point and soldiers lived there under the guardianship of Oberon’s leader, a man called Nengar.
-Nengar was a firm, yet a fair leader and under his instruction his army ensured that for the most part Oberon was a peaceful kingdom.
+Nengar was a firm yet a fair leader and under his instruction, his army ensured Oberon was a peaceful kingdom.

 Failure to show respect would bring about a swift reprimand for the Calliston Warrior was the law of the land, and under Nengar’s guidance, they crushed all who sought to disturb the peace of their kingdom.